Normal approximations for the multivariate inverse Gaussian distribution and asymmetric kernel smoothing on $d$-dimensional half-spaces: List of abbreviations

 \section{List of abbreviations}

 \end{appendix}

+\begin{acks}[Acknowledgments] The authors are grateful to the four anonymous reviewers and the Associate Editor for their constructive comments.
+Their valuable suggestions were instrumental in refining the quality and depth of the present study. \end{acks}

-\begin{funding} Belzile acknowledges funding from the Natural Sciences and Engineering Research Council of Canada through grant number RGPIN-2022-05001.
-Genest's research and Ouimet's current postdoctoral fellowship are funded through the Canada Research Chairs Program (Grant 950-231937) and the Natural Sciences and Engineering Research Council of Canada (Grant RGPIN-2024-04088 to C.~Genest).
+\begin{funding} Belzile acknowledges funding from the Natural Sciences and Engineering Research Council of Canada through Discovery Grant RGPIN-2022-05001.
+Ge\-nest's research and Ouimet's current postdoctoral fellowship are funded through the Canada Research Chairs Program (Grant 950-231937) and the Natural Sciences and Engineering Research Council of Canada (Discovery Grant RGPIN-2024-04088 to C.~Ge\-nest).
 Ouimet also wishes to acknowledge past support from a CRM-Simons postdoctoral fellowship from the Centre de recherches math\'ematiques (Montr\'eal, Canada) and the Simons Foundation. \end{funding}